How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 Benefits of Live Streaming with Multiple Sources

-Multi-source live streaming helps broadcasters at any level of expertise produce more professional-looking broadcasts, which creates a higher production value.
-Switching between multiple camera angles and content sources is the bread and butter of professional-grade broadcasters.
+Multi-source live streaming helps broadcasters at any level of expertise produce more professional-looking broadcasts, creating a higher production value.
+Switching between multiple camera angles and content sources is the cornerstone of a successful, professional-grade live stream production.

-TV stations, cable channels, and well-produced internet broadcasts all use multiple sources for better communication and greater aesthetics.
+TV stations, cable channels, and well-produced internet broadcasts use multiple sources for better communication and improved aesthetics.

 Using multiple sources for streaming also makes it easier to add effects and pre-recorded footage.
-Meanwhile, another source can be used as the main broadcast source.
+Meanwhile, you can switch between live stream sources and use one as the primary broadcast source.
 This gives you more flexibility for editing and adding effects on the fly.

 With added complexity comes a greater need for equipment and staff.
-This kind of stream is a bit more expensive to produce, but these costs are well worth it
+A broadcast with multiple cameras is a bit more expensive to produce, but these costs are well worth it.

 Use Cases for Multi-Source Live Streaming

-Perhaps one of the best examples of a multi-camera event in action is a sporting event like the Super Bowl.
-Super Bowl broadcasts have used multiple cameras for a long time.
-However, the latest Super Bowls have added many other sources.
-These include cameras mounted on drones and wires suspended above the stadium.
+One of the best examples of a multi-camera event in action is a sporting event like the Super Bowl.
+Super Bowl broadcasts have used multiple audio and video sources for live streaming for a long time.
+However, the latest Super Bowls have added many other sources, such as cameras mounted on drones and wires suspended above the stadium.

 Additionally, multiple camera shots are used in news studio settings to provide different angles.

 Most studios have at least one streaming camera set for wide shots, one for medium shots, and one for close-ups.
-A typical news broadcast begins with a medium shot, then switches to a wide shot, which could then be potentially followed by an up-close guest shot.
+A typical news broadcast begins with a medium shot and then switches to a wide shot, potentially followed by an up-close guest shot.

-Both of these examples come from high-end productions with large price tags.
-However, multi-source streaming isn’t limited to those with multi-million dollar budgets.
+Both of these examples come from high-end productions with hefty price tags.
+However, multi-camera streaming isn’t limited to those with multi-million dollar budgets.

-Today, the cost of complex multi-camera shoots has been reduced greatly making it possible for those with small budgets to produce multi-source broadcasts.
+Today, the cost of complex streaming with multiple feeds has been significantly reduced, making it possible for those with small budgets to produce multi-source broadcasts.

 Equipment for Live Streaming with Multiple Sources